-- 1 payable on demand or on order shall pay the debt to or on the order of the receiver, except to the - 2 extent the debt is subject to setoff or recoupment; and - 3 (2) subject to subsection (b), a person that has possession, custody, or control of 4 receivership property shall turn the property over to the receiver. - (b) If a creditor has possession, custody, or control of receivership property and the validity or perfection of the creditor's lien on the property depends on the creditor's possession, custody, or control, the creditor may retain possession, custody, or control until the court enters an order providing adequate protection of the creditor's lien. - (c) Unless there is a bona fide dispute with respect to a receiver's right to possession, custody, or control of receivership property, the court may sanction a person's failure to turn the property over when required by this section as a civil contempt of court.
+- validity or perfection of the creditor's lien on the property depends on the creditor's possession, - 2 custody, or control, the creditor may retain possession, custody, or control until the court enters - 3 an order providing adequate protection of the creditor's lien. - 4 (c) Unless there is a bona fide dispute with respect to a receiver's right to possession, - 5 custody, or control of receivership property, a person's failure to turn the property over when - 6 required by this section is punishable as a contempt of court.